 Retail clients can trade positions worth up to 1:30.
 That means that with an initial required margin of $100 you can trade contracts of up to $3,000 in value.

-Trade360 gives its Traders the advantage of trading with fixed spreads the small commissions that brokers take on every new position.
+Trade360 gives its Traders the advantage of trading with fixed and variable spreads, the small commissions that brokers take on every new position.

 Spreads are calculated by subtracting the difference between the bid price and the ask price.